hecomi/uMicrophoneWebGL/README.md

 ### Methods

 - `void Begin()`
-    - Starts a microphone.
+    - Starts the microphone.
 Does nothing if the microphone is recording.

 - `void End()`
-    - Stops a microphone.
+    - Stops the microphone.
 Does nothing if the microphone is not recording.

 - `void RefreshDeviceList()`
     - Refreshes the list of microphone devices.
 The Device List Event is triggered again at the end of the update.